pmitros/Science-Fallacies/admiration.md

 Now, skim the original paper.
 This paper is not an example of a particularly bad paper (something we can all find).
-It is typical of the state of the academy.
+It is typical of the practice in the academy.

 * Do you agree with the conclusion?
 * Could you comment on the conclusion?